 - Learn even more about trust by reading “How to Build Trust and Transparency in the Workplace.”

 - Follow UKG on Facebook, Instagram, LinkedIn, Twitter, and YouTube.

 About The Workforce Institute at UKG

-The Workforce Institute at UKG provides research and education on critical workplace issues facing organisations worldwide.
-By bringing together a global consortium of HR and workforce management thought leaders, the think tank is uniquely positioned to empower organisations with practical ideas for optimising the 21st century workplace while also providing an important voice for employees, including frontline and hourly workers.
-Founded in 2007, a hallmark of The Workforce Institute's research and education—including books, podcasts, surveys, blogs, and its annual list of workplace predictions—is balancing the needs and desires of diverse employee populations with the interests of organisations in order to manage absenteeism, fight burnout, develop equitable work schedules, and build strong leaders, all to drive inspired performance.
+The Workforce Institute at UKG provides research and education on critical workplace issues facing organizations worldwide.
+By bringing together a global consortium of HR and workforce management thought leaders, the think tank is uniquely positioned to empower organizations with practical ideas for optimizing the 21st century workplace while also providing an important voice for employees, including frontline and hourly workers.
+Founded in 2007, a hallmark of The Workforce Institute's research and education—including books, podcasts, surveys, blogs, and its annual list of workplace predictions—is balancing the needs and desires of diverse employee populations with the interests of organizations in order to manage absenteeism, fight burnout, develop equitable work schedules, and build strong leaders, all to drive inspired performance.
 For additional information, visit www.workforceinstitute.org and join the conversation at @WF_Institute.

 Footnote 1: Survey methodology